 8.9.1 Structures and outdoor areas must encourage birds to go outside in the hours of daylight.

-8.9.2 In order to allow birds free access to the ranging and foraging area, if there are more than 75 birds in the flock there must be either more than one entry and exit open at any time or a single entry or exit that is double the minimum width described in standard 8.9.3.
+8.9.2 If there are more than 75 birds in the flock there must be more than one entry and exit open at any time to allow birds free access to outside.

 8.9.3 The minimum width for any entry or exit is 18 inches.